mciwing/mciwing.github.io/docs/statistics/probability/General.md

     </figure>

     1. Now generate your own random number.
 Use the commands `randint`, `random` and `choices`.
 A good documentation can be found [here](https://www.w3schools.com/python/module_random.asp)
     2. Are those numbers really random?
-Do some research about the `numpy.random.seed` command
+Do some research about the `random.seed` command
     3. Now create the following experiments:
         - **Fair Die**: Perform a virtual 'rolling of the die' for a fair (normal) die by using the `choices` command
             ```py